-- You may submit another properly completed proxy with a later date. - You may send a written notice that you are revoking your proxy to our Chief Legal Officer and Corporate Secretary at 5858 Horton Street #455, Emeryville, CA 94608. - You may attend the virtual Annual Meeting and vote at the meeting by following the instructions described above.
+- 1. You may submit another properly completed proxy with a later date.
+This includes changing your vote using the online voting method, in which case only your latest internet proxy submitted prior to the Annual Meeting will be counted. - 2.
+You may send a written notice that you are revoking your proxy and returning a new proxy card or voting instruction form dated as of a later date to our Chief Legal and Human Resources Officer and Corporate Secretary at 5858 Horton Street #455, Emeryville, CA 94608, in which case only your latest proxy card or voting instruction form received prior to the Annual Meeting will be counted. - 3.
+You may attend the virtual Annual Meeting and vote at the meeting by following the instructions described above.
 Simply attending the Annual Meeting will not, by itself, revoke your proxy.